 A remote that uses the standard configuration operates similarly to many factory keyless entry remotes.
-A standard configuration transmitter allows arming, disarming, and Panic Mode activation with separate buttons.
-When programmed for standard configuration, the transmitter buttons are assigned to the following functions:
+A standard configuration remote control allows arming, disarming, trunk release and Remote Start activation with separate buttons.
+When programmed for standard configuration, the remote control buttons are assigned to the following functions: